Chris Faraone: Heartbreak Hell

 In the weeks following the Boston Marathon bombings, Faraone released Heartbreak Hell, an ebook consisting of essays and unreported stories from Boston and the scenes of the attack.
-According to The Metro, the book "chronicles Faraone’s experiences reporting the attack on the marathon — both as a journalist and a self-appointed Bostonian — over many sleepless hours fueled, by his own admission, by a lot of drugs and a lot of heart."
+According to Metro New York, the book "chronicles Faraone's experiences reporting the attack on the marathon — both as a journalist and a self-appointed Bostonian — over many sleepless hours fueled, by his own admission, by a lot of drugs and a lot of heart."

 Awards

 Faraone has won multiple awards for his reporting on a variety of subjects.
-In 2010, he won second place at the Association of Alternative Newsmedia’s (AAN) annual AltWeekly Awards in the short form news story category.
-In 2011, he received an honorable mention in AAN’s investigative reporting category.
+In 2010, he won second place at the Association of Alternative Newsmedia's (AAN) annual AltWeekly Awards in the short form news story category.
+In 2011, he received an honorable mention in AAN's investigative reporting category.